f4irline/locations-app-react/README.md

 # Locations App

-## A simple app to post locations using latitude and longitude values.
+## A simple app to add locations on a map.

 ### Introduction

-This is a very simple web app, where user can display locations on a map using latitude and longitude values or by clicking on the map.
+This is a very simple web app, where user can add locations to a map using latitude and longitude values or by clicking on the map.
 The locations are saved in a database.

 ### The App